EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Using qualified terms with unique URLs enhances metadata discoverability and interoperability.
 This [Linked Data](https://www.w3.org/TR/sdw-bp/#dfn-linked-data) approach enables better understanding across different formats and domains, making data more accessible and increasing its usability.

-### Topic Hierarchy for Message Publication

-MeteoGate layers on top of WMO WIS 2.0.
-Consequently, data exchange in MeteoGate must comply with WIS 2.0 specifications.
-As described in <<publishing-notifications>>, notification messages must be published to the correct topics.

-Given that WIS 2.0 has hundreds of (meta)data publishers – how do we keep the notifications organised?
-Notifications in WIS 2.0 are published on specific **topics** according to the [WIS2 Topic Hierarchy specification](https://wmo-im.github.io/wis2-topic-hierarchy/standard/wis2-topic-hierarchy-STABLE.html).

-Valid terms for each level in the topic hierarchy are published on the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy).

-WIS 2.0 Global Brokers will discard messages published on unregistered topics (i.e., not in the spec).

-The topic hierarchy follows the pattern below with 9 levels:
-{1:channel}/{2:version}/{3:system}/{4:centre-id}/{5:notification-type}/{6:data-policy}/{7:earth-system-discipline}/{8:sub-discipline}/{9:sub-sub-discipline}
-  1. channel

-    - “origin” for messages coming from WIS2 Nodes, or “cache” for messages coming from Global Caches.
-Global Caches are part of the WIS 2.0 infrastructure – MeteoGate doesn’t use them directly, but see the [Guide to WIS, Volume II](https://wmo-im.github.io/wis2-guide/guide/wis2-guide-APPROVED.html#_2_4_3_global_cache) if you’d like to know more.
-  2. version
-    - Just “a” for now – but we’re ready for breaking changes in years to come such as modifying the structure of the topic hierarchy.
-  3. system
-    - Just “wis2” for now – but WMO may reuse this mechanism for other initiatives?
-    - You’re free to re-use this messaging pattern, and the infrastructure you’ve deployed, for other purposes; just use a different value for {system} and the WIS2 Global Services will ignore the messages
-  4. centre-id
-    -	The centre identifier of your WIS2 Node agreed with WMO Secretariat.
-For information on registering your Data Supply Component as a WIS2 Node see <<registering-a-wis2-node>>.
-    - The official list is published on WMO Codes Registry at http://codes.wmo.int/wis/topic-hierarchy/centre-id.
-  5. notification-type
-    -	“data” or “metadata”; we want don’t want to mix these resources because we use them in different ways / at different times.
-  6. data-policy
-    -	“core” or “recommended”, based on the terminology described in the [WMO Unified Data Policy, Resolution 1 (Cg-Ext(2021))](https://library.wmo.int/idurl/4/58009).
-    -	Use the data-policy value you put in your discovery metadata record.
-  7. earth-system-discipline
-    - Based on the set of disciplines described in the WMO Unified Data Policy:
-      -	atmospheric-composition
-      -	climate
-      -	cryosphere
-      -	hydrology
-      -	ocean
-      -	space-weather
-      -	weather
-  8. sub-discipline
-    - Each Earth-system discipline has sub-disciplines defined by subject matter experts.
-Full details, refer to the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy).
-    - Sub-disciplines for “weather” are:
-      - advisories-warnings
-      - aviation
-      - prediction
-      - space-based-observations
-      - surface-based-observations
-      - experimental
-    - “space-based-observations” means those taken from orbiting satellite platforms; “surface-based-observations” is for everything else – including upper-air observations because the observing platforms are either on the surface (wind-profiler) or launched from the surface (radio-sonde).
-    - Sub-topics on “experimental” aren’t validated by the Global Brokers, so you can use what you like.
-However, Data Consumers shouldn’t expect these terms to be long-lasting, nor provide quality data at an operational SLA.
-  9. sub-sub-discipline
-    - Refer to the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy) for sub-sub-disciplines.

 ### Links

 Effective linking enhances discoverability and navigation.
 In MeteoGate, links should be designed to work seamlessly independent of the chosen Data Publishing Pattern.
 This is especially important when using the MeteoGate API Gateway to expose your API as the Gateway automatically transforms URLs provided in the metadata.